Skip to content

 What It Looks Like

-This is the bow shape most people picture when they close their eyes and imagine a sailing yacht – a graceful forward lean, with the stem raking towards the bow at perhaps 20–35 degrees from vertical, and the topsides flaring outward as they rise.
+This is the bow shape most people picture when they close their eyes and imagine a sailing yacht – a graceful design, with the stem raking towards the bow at perhaps 20–35 degrees from vertical, and the topsides flaring outward as they rise.
 The bow overhangs the water slightly.
 It’s handsome, familiar, and there’s a reason it’s been used for over a century.
 “Flare” refers to how quickly the hull sides angle outward above the waterline; a classic bow typically has generous flare.

 What It Does